-Is your little dude looking a little disheveled lately?
-It’s time to snip, trim, and buzz.
+Inside: Is your little dude looking a little disheveled lately?
+You can totally pull off this simple DIY toddler boy haircut.
 Whip out those clippers and scissors mama.
+I’ll teach your how to cut toddler boy hair right at home.
 Little man is about to get a whole new look!

 The best part about this is that it’s free.
 I absolutely refuse to pay $15-20 for a two year old’s haircut.
 Won’t do it.
 Nope.
 When my son’s hair needs a trim I do it myself!

-(Disclaimer: This post contains affiliate links, which means I’ll receive a small commssion at no extra cost to you if you choose to purchase through my links.
-Of course, I only recommend products I personally use and love!)
+Disclaimer: This post contains affiliate links, which means I’ll receive a small commission at no extra cost to you if you choose to purchase through my links.
+Of course, I only recommend products I personally use and love!

 DIY Toddler Boy Haircut Materials